 “Do you think it could be twins?”

-It is so interesting to me that people always want to ask if twins run in the family.
+It is so interesting to me, at least, that people always want to ask if twins run in the family.
 Multiples are such a blessing.
 And so are singletons!
-If I am quite honest, I don’t know how moms of multiples do it.
+However, I don’t know how moms of multiples do it, to be honest.
 We shared our pregnancy with friends and family very early, by choice.
-When I was early in pregnancy, the prospect of having twins absolutely terrified me, so any time someone asked me this question, it sent my anxiety spiraling.
+When I was early in pregnancy, the prospect of having twins terrified me, so any time someone asked me this question, it sent my anxiety spiraling.

 “Congratulations!
 I am so happy for you and your growing family!”